FIBA–EuroLeague dispute: 2000-01 split

 In 2001 FIBA agreed to give up the running of Europe's top competition and the 2001-02 Euroleague was a unified competition with ULEB as the main organiser.
 International Sport and Leisure and Media Pro Agency would both sponsor the competition.
 Telefonica owned 70 percent of the league in partnership with the EuroLeague itself (25 percent), and the Media Pro agency (5 percent).

 After a new argument with ULEB in October 2001, FIBA attempted to launched its own top competition, the FIBA Champions Cup in 2002.
 Korać Cup and Saporta Cup were abolished for that reason.
 The Champions Cup which featured 15 domestic champions failed to become a competitive league to the Euroleague, despite Euroleague's financial debts to its teams.
 On 22 July 2002 ULEB had also announced the launch the ULEB Cup as its 2nd tier competition.
 Euroleague teams like Panathinaikos and Unicaja Malaga seemed close to choosing the FIBA Champions Cup, but they decided to stay and strengthen ULEB's position.
 In 2002 Telefónica also extended its commitment to the EuroLeague until 2009.
 Telefónica had originally agreed to pump in $35 million a season for five seasons under the original deal, but that amount was reduced when the agreement was prolonged.

 In May 2003 following ULEB's financial problems, FIBA decided to create a new competition with 30 teams, similar to SuproLeague.
-At the time EuroLeague seemed to owe money to its clubs and the new FIBA project was presented appealing as the teams would be free to negotiate their broadcasting rights.
-While top teams like Panathinaikos and Olympiacos BC seemed to be tempted, at the end only a total of 11 champions and runners-up joined the FIBA Europe League.
+At the time EuroLeague seemed to owe money to its clubs and the new FIBA project was appealing as the teams would be free to negotiate their broadcasting rights.
+While top teams like Panathinaikos and Olympiacos BC seemed to be tempted, in the end only a total of 11 champions and runners-up joined the FIBA Europe League.

 In November 2004, FIBA and EuroLeague officially came to an agreement, to take effect as of the 2005–06 season.
 FIBA agreed to sanction the two top tournaments, but these would be run by ULEB, whilst FIBA would directly run the other European club tournaments, the FIBA EuroCup and the FIBA EuroChallenge.
 An official contract was signed by both sides, regulating the organization of club competitions in Europe and ULEB's obligation was to pay annually a fee of €400,000 to FIBA Europe.